Menu

 The South Cove of Whitman’s Pond is a drinking water supply for the Town of Weymouth.
 There is a pump station on Washington Street which moves water through a distribution pipe to Great Pond, the primary town reservoir.

 After natural bog iron was discovered within the pond, a dam was erected at the junction of the pond and the herring run.
 This increased the area and depth of the pond significantly, but also severely impeded fish passage.
-In 1837, the Weymouth Iron Company set up shop here, eventually expanding to 30 different buildings.
+In 1837, the Weymouth Iron Company set up shop on the pond, eventually expanding to 30 different buildings.
 Employing hundreds of people, it transformed iron ore, quartz, and coal into anchors, shovels, chains and nails.
+(Learn more at Iron Hill Park, across the pond.)
 Also known as the Weymouth Iron Works, the company continued to operate into the late 1880s, but closed after a flood broke the dam and destroyed many of the buildings.
 In 1917, the Town of Weymouth repurchased the rights to the herring run.

 Follow the Back River Watershed Association for more information about the Weymouth Back River.